sayarumut/getir-case/README.md

 # Getir Case

 A sample REST API application which is built using Node.js and Express.js.
-The application has only one endpoint that connects to a MongoDB databse for fetching records.
+The application has only one endpoint that connects to a MongoDB database for fetching records.

 The structure of the application is based on MVC pattern.